Asthma VA Rating: VA Disability Asthma Symptoms, Causes, and Military Service Connection

 Can You Get VA Disability for Asthma?

 This increased frequency of exposure to potentially harmful toxins in the military results in more respiratory conditions in veterans.
-Because these conditions seem to be connected to military service, VA does reward VA disability benefits for asthma.
+Because these conditions seem to be connected to military service, the VA does reward VA disability benefits for asthma.
 The amount of compensation a veteran receives will be based on an asthma VA rating.
 This rating will change depending on the severity, frequency, and duration of your symptoms.

 How Does the VA Rate Asthma?